Category Archives: Queen Victoria’s Household

 • Lt.
 The Hon.
 John Bigge (1887) – unmarried, killed in action in World War I; served as a Page of Honour to both Queen Victoria and King Edward VII

 Arthur’s service in the Royal Household began in 1880 when he was appointed Groom-in-Waiting, and then quickly named Assistant Private Secretary to Queen Victoria.
 Later that year, he was also appointed Assistant Keeper of the Privy Purse, serving until 1895.
-In May 1895, he succeeded Sir Henry Ponsonby as Private Secretary to The Queen and served until Her Majesty’s death in January 1901.
+In May 1895, he succeeded Sir Henry Ponsonby as Private Secretary to Queen Victoria and served until her death in January 1901.

 Arthur BIgge, Private Secretary, February 1901. source: Royal Collection Trust RCIN 2911902

 Following Queen Victoria’s death, Arthur was appointed as Private Secretary to the future King George V, whom he would serve for the next 31 years.
 He was officially the Private Secretary to The Duke of Cornwall and York (March-November 1901); Private Secretary to The Prince of Wales (November 1901-May 1910), and then Private Secretary to The King (June 1910-March 1931).
-During his service, he joined George on numerous trips and tours, and become a close friend and advisor to the future King.
-He was involved with the decision to choose Windsor as the new name for the royal house during World War I, as well as the decision not to grant asylum to the Russian Imperial family.
+During his service, he joined George on numerous trips and tours and became a close friend and advisor to the future King.
+He was involved with the decision to choose Windsor as the new name for the royal house during World War I the decision not to grant asylum to the Russian Imperial Family.
 His importance to the King was best described in the King’s own words following Arthur’s death – “He taught me how to be a king.
 He was the most loyal friend I have ever had.”

 King George V in Buckingham Palace Gardens with Baron Stamfordham, June 1918. source: Royal Collection Trust RCIN 2108037